-Stephens Scown has extensive expertise with the complexities of mining and minerals law in England and Wales.
+Stephens Scown has extensive expertise in the complexities of mining and minerals law in England and Wales.

 For over 80 years, we’ve worked closely with the mining industry and mineral owners, gaining a vast amount of practical, commercial and legal knowledge while helping clients overcome some of the sector’s unique challenges.

-Today our team of dedicated minerals and mining specialists act for the likes of Imerys Minerals, Raymond Brown Quarry Products, Cornish Metals, Portland Stone Firms and Tungsten West Limited, as well as smaller operators and landowners with extensive mineral interests.
+Today our team of dedicated minerals and mining specialists act for the likes of the Imerys Group, Raymond Brown Quarry Products, Cornish Metals, Portland Stone Firms and Tungsten West Plc, as well as smaller operators and landowners with extensive mineral interests.

-Our in-depth understanding comes from being based in the South West, and therefore surrounded by the mining industry’s past, present and future.
+Our in-depth understanding comes from being based in the South West, and therefore surrounded by the mining industry’s past, present and future but we undertake minerals work across England and Wales.
 Unlike many law firms, we’ve been down the mines and walked in the quarries, so we’re connected to the industry by far more than phone or email.
 This makes us a popular choice for mining and minerals clients further afield, both nationally and internationally.

 We can help you with legal knowledge and support throughout the lifecycle of a mine – from development to closure, through restoration projects, and everything from mineral leases to complex land assembly arrangements.
 Our advanced understanding of the industry means we can also anticipate and solve problems before they affect your business, thereby saving you time, money and unnecessary stress.